Bèze (river): Sanitation

 Sewage treatment in the Bèze catchment area is managed by 23 municipalities through an intermunicipal network, representing 56% of the communes.

 According to EPTB Saône and Doubs, Lamarche-sur-Saône, Pontailler-sur-Saône and Vonges turn to the Saône, which then receives the waste.

 Vonges is connected to one of the treatment stations of Pontailler-sur-Saône.

 16 municipalities do not have treatment facilities at present, i.e. 43% of municipalities.

 Half of the facilities are very recent, and two are licensed to treat nitrogen and phosphorus in accordance with the Urban Wastewater Directive (ERU) 92.

 The treatment plants in the Bèze watershed are of three types: activated sludge, filter plant or natural lagooning.

 Natural hazards

-La Bèze and its watershed do not containt major natural hazards.
+La Bèze and its watershed do not contain major natural hazards.

 Areas at risk of flooding are agricultural areas.

 The communes vulnerable to this risk according to the Direction régionale de l'environnement (DIREN) are Mirebeau and Bourberain.

 The confluence zones (Saint-Léger-Triey, Vonges and Trochères) are particularly affected by the floods.

 Flood periods are relatively short, with the river usually returning to its bed after one to five days.

 The main risk of flooding comes from poor management of hydraulic structures, particularly in the communes of Bèze, Drambon, Bézouotte and Vonges.

 The woods around Mirebeau hold poplar trees on the banks of the Bèze, which can constitute risks for the banks, given the very shallow roots of this tree.